Friday, August 8, 2008

 Cerbere, The Hotel La Vigie

-ENTER the door on street edge.
+ENTER the door on the street edge.

 Fabulous view from our hotel room.